Vanessa van den Boogaard

 From Afghanistan and Yemen and from Mali to Somalia, research shows, roadblocks are central to dynamics of armed conflict, funding insurgents, driving violence and shaping the forms of order espoused by various types of armed actors, state and non-state alike.
 Despite increasing evidence, roadblocks and the forms of circulation they interact with have not yet received the theoretical attention they deserve and are often overlooked in debates over what drives conflict and how we should understand order in areas of contested statehood.
 Our premise is that a focus on checkpoints has the potential to enrich engrained approaches to conflict and order-making because roadblocks represent a window into dynamics of authority and power that only partially follow the script of ‘stateness’ as it is usually understood: as revolving around claims to territory and the population or resources within it.
 This paper, which introduces the working paper series Roadblocks and revenues, argues that checkpoints constitute a distinct claim to authority with their own logic and effects on conflict dynamics and political order-making.
 We coin the idea of the ‘politics of passage’, which refers to the mutually constitutive struggles over movement and authority that play out at roadblocks in fragile and conflict-affected settings.
 We propose that attending to the politics of passage means exploring how both authority and passage—and through them trade and revenues, as well as mobility and order—are contingent on the sometimes routinised, sometimes unpredictable processes of negotiation that take place at checkpoint encounters.
 We provide a definition of roadblocks, explore the historicity of circulation struggles in relation to state formation, and outline a new research agenda on roadblocks, advancing debates on state-building, war economies, informal taxation, global value chains and rebel governance, offering reflections from existing research and avenues for future work.

-The political economy of taxation in Somalia (with Najibullah Nor Isak)
+The political economy of taxation in Somalia: Historical legacies, informal institutions, and political settlements (with Najibullah Nor Isak)

-Informality and taxation in markets in Kinshasa (with Yannick Bokasola, Eddy Ngwakoyo, and Gayatri Saghal)
+Informality, tax, and markets in Kinshasa: Everyday realities and everyday resistance (with Yannick Bokasola, Eddy Ngwakoyo, and Gayatri Sahgal)

 This paper explores the everyday realities of taxation in Kinshasa's markets, which play a crucial role in both local revenue generation and the livelihoods of the population.
 Understanding market taxation in this context is crucial given that formal state authority intersects with and is often embedded in informal institutions and governance structures and a plurality of state and non-state actors engage in revenue extraction.
 The study draws on qualitative data collected from eight formal, informal, and customary markets in Kinshasa, including through focus group discussions with market vendors, interviews with key actors involved in market governance and taxation, and ethnographic observations of tax collection and relationships between vendors and collectors.
 The research aimed to document the experiences of market vendors, their perceptions of taxation, and how these perceptions shape their interactions with the state and their willingness to pay taxes while also capturing differences in everyday experiences based on structural differences of market governance.
 Key findings reveal that market vendors are subject to multiple layers of formal and informal taxation, with a prevalence of coercive tax collection practices and informality in the administration of taxes.
 Correspondingly, vendors widely view market-based taxation as unfair, though some likewise report greater willingness to pay informal taxes because they see tangible benefits, such as protection from gangs.
 Formal taxes are perceived as offering few returns.
 In this context, everyday resistance to taxation is common, but given the vulnerable positions of most vendors and the limited channels for accountability, the paper finds few instances of a broader challenging of the tax systems or demands for reform.
 The study also finds distinct differences in the tax collection experiences across formal, informal, and customary markets, with market taxation led by customary authorities eliciting a greater sense of fairness and voluntary compliance.
 These findings contribute to the broader literature on informal institutions and taxation, providing a case study of the everyday experiences of both market vendors and tax collectors and documenting the micro-level dynamics that shape tax morale, perceptions of fairness, and resistance in a context of pluralized tax and governance authority.